cthoyt/cthoyt.github.io/hire-me.md

 Some or all of the following steps might apply for technology transfer:

-1. **Initial Delivery** When bringing my technology to a project partner, a typical first step is to rely on public hosting infrastructure such as GitHub for source code, the Python Package Index (PyPI) for hosting releases, and DockerHub for hosting containers along with appropriate usage of lock files, SBOMs, and other reproducibility/auditing tools.
+1. **Initial Delivery** When bringing my technology to a project partner, a typical first step is to rely on public hosting infrastructure such as:
+   - GitHub for source code
+   - Python Package Index (PyPI) for software releases
+   - DockerHub for containers

+   Project management workflows such as lock files and software bill of materials (SBOMs) are also key during this step to enable reproducibility and auditability.

-2. **Internalization** Depending on project partners' needs, a second step is to enable the project partner's team to maintain internal forks of relevant components, use an internal package index (e.g., Warehouse, Artifactory), and an internal container host (e.g., GitHub, Amazon ECR).
+2. **Internalization** Depending on project partners' needs, a second step is to enable the project partner's team to maintain internal forks of relevant components, use an internal package index (e.g., Warehouse, Artifactory), and an internal container registry (e.g., GitHub, Amazon ECR).
-3. **Handoff** In general, I strive to keep my code elegant and well documented, and am happy to produce additional training materials, give trainings, etc. to support technology transfer.
+3. **Handoff** In general, I strive to keep my code elegant and well documented.
+   I am happy to produce additional documentation and training materials as well as give trainings, workshops, or other relevant presentations to support technology transfer.
-4. **Support** Alternatively, some partners opt for medium- or long-term service contracts.
+4. **Support** Alternatively, some partners opt for medium- or long-term service contracts instead of, or after handoff.

 #### Summary

 In practice, this model allows project partners to benefit from a continuously improving open-source foundation while retaining full control over proprietary data, integrations, and business logic.
-Licensing, contribution boundaries, and handoff expectations are discussed explicitly at project outset and can be adapted to partner requirements.
+Licensing, contribution boundaries, and handoff expectations are discussed explicitly at project outset, documented as part of the engagement, and can be adapted to partner requirements.